isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-online-service-description/word-online.md

 - Adm_ServiceDesc_top
 - Adm_ServiceDesc
 ms.assetid: e0d6c69b-dcc0-4faf-8c4a-3f1ec633217a
-description: Word for the web (formerly Word Web App) 将 Microsoft Word 体验扩展到 Web 浏览器，您可以在 Web 浏览器中直接在存储文档的网站上处理文档。 ms.openlocfilehash: 31be8622ae5c3b072eea0a660bc75afc962315e5 ms.sourcegitcommit: 9fac5d9579e3b370b15384b36d0f1805cab20065 ms.translationtype: MT
+description: Word for the web (formerly Word Web App) extends your Microsoft Word experience to the web browser， where you can work with documents directly on the website where the document is stored. ms.openlocfilehash: 31be8622ae5c3b072eea0a660bc75afc962315e5 ms.sourcegitcommit: 9fac5d9579e3b370b15384b36d0f1805cab20065 ms.translationtype: MT